Peden Home

 John Ledbetter "Jack" Taylor was the first husband of Betty Jane Frank.
 Jack was killed in an aircraft accident during training at Mokuleia Air Field, Territory of Hawaii on 8 Jul 1944.

-Jack's paternal grandparents were Richard Fulkerson Taylorand Mary (Mollie) L. Ledbetter.
+Jack's paternal grandparents were Richard Fulkerson Taylor and Mary (Mollie) L. Ledbetter.
 Richard Fulkerson Taylor was a lawyer (1880 census - law student and 1930 census - lawyer).
 The Taylor family was from Elizabethtown, Hardin, IL.
 Richard Fulkerson Taylor was fairly well known, a lawyer and a politician.
-I have found a couple of family trees on the Internet with the Taylor family but so far, I haven't found any close relatives.

 Jack's maternal grandparents were Nathan Henry Dowdell and Julia Ann Lucas.
 That family was from Carbondale, Jackson, IL.

-Betty and Jack probably met in Dallas.
-I don't know the circumstances.
-They were married in 1941 in Yuma, AZ.
+Betty and Jack were married in 1941 in Yuma, AZ.
 They did not have any children.

 During training, Jack was stationed in Eagle Pass, TX, Thomasville, GA and Tallahassee, FL.